syrex1013/UAdmin-Phishlets/README.md

 UAdmin is not my program.
 It was an ukranian panel, which was leaked some time ago.
 I'm only the developer of phishing sites that work with this.

+# How to install UAdmin?
+* Uadmin panel installation tutorial is in manual.txt file in Uadmin.zip.

 # How to install phishlet?
 * Choose the phishlet you want to use.
 * Edit ***$real_home*** variable in home.php to match your gate.php address.